Contribution reporting

 • Contains separate sections for employer and employee contributions to the policy

-• Employer and employee sections represent their respective contributions to the employee’s insurance - e.g. employer may pay for the main policy with the employee paying for dependents, employer may pay for the entire policy, and so forth
+• Employer and employee sections represent their respective contributions to the employee’s insurance (e.g. employer may pay for the main policy with the employee paying for dependents, or employer may pay for the entire policy)

 • Organized by insurance type (health, life, etc.)